Get on the Bus (song): Music video

-An accompanying music video was directed by Earle Sebastian.
+An accompanying music video for "Get on the Bus" was directed by Earle Sebastian.
 It focuses on Destiny's Child, performing in a silver-white room and inside and around a Lincoln Navigator SUV.
 The members are dressed in white clothes.
-Timbaland makes a guest appearance during his rap verses.
-Singer Aaliyah choreographed the dance routines throughout.
+Timbaland appears during his rap verses, while the choreography was crafted by Fatima Robinson.
+Frequent Robinson collaborator Aaliyah also contributed to the production in an unspecified role.